ZackWalsh57/PyWebTelemetry/README.md

 # PyWebTelemetry - The AIO PC Remote Monitor

 **PLEASE NOTE THE WEB INTERFACE IS NOT YET COMPLETE.
 IT WILL BE DONE SHORTLY.
-I DO NOT KNOW WHEN, BUT SOON**
+I DO NOT KNOW WHEN, BUT SOON.
+WHEN IT IS DONE, THAT WILL BE VERSION 1.0**

 **ALSO NOTE THIS IS WRITTEN IN PYTHON 2.7.
 I AM AWARE THAT IT IS BEING PHASED OUT AND WILL BE CONVERTING TO PYTHON 3.X IN THE NEAR FUTURE.**